-We ask all walkers to check-in at the Rotary Walk Reception before starting the walk.
+All walkers must check in at the Rotary Walk Reception before starting the walk.
 Please remember to bring your walker sponsor sheet, or a copy, as we will use it whilst you are on the walk to assist with the route control.
 This is to ensure we are aware exactly who is walking on the route and when they have finished.

 Are the walks difficult?